gcg-99/Master-s-Thesis-/README.md

 # Finding the phylogeny among samples (before running outlier test) with Treemix
 To build the phylogeny we are using Treemix software (treemix-1.13).
 To run this program, an input file with alternative and reference allele counts of each SNP, per population, must be used.
 SNPs are filtered by invariant sites, linkage disequilibrium (LD) and MAF < 0.05.
 1. Filter the VCF file by invariant sites and linkage disequilibrium (LD), performed with bcftools, vcftools and Plink (PLINK 1.9).
 'Filter_invsites_LD.sh' script.
 2. Obtaining alternative allele frequencies per population with Plink (PLINK 2.0).
 'Allele_freq.sh' script.
 An output file per population is generated.
 We upload one as example (allele-freq_chr12.CLM.afreq).
+Falta meter el popfile2.txt.
 3. Join data from all populations in the same CSV file: SNPs as raws and populations as columns, filled with alternative frequency data and observed counts.
 4. Filter SNPs by MAF < 0.05 with R. 'Filter_MAF_0.05.R' script.
 10045 SNPs remained.
 5. Calculate with Excel the reference allele frequency (1-alternative allele frequency), alternative allele counts (alternative allele frequency * observed counts) and reference allele counts (reference allele counts * observed counts).